ISISComputingGroup/ibex_developers_manual/MK3-Chopper.md

 # User Control

 The user can only start/stop/park and unpark the mk3chopper using the panel on the chopper itself.
 It also has to be put into remote mode before any commands can be sent to it.
+[This is limited by the hardware control but may be expanded by the chopper group at some point.
+Email has been sent to them Sep 2019](https://github.com/ISISComputingGroup/IBEX/issues/4389)

 # Notes